sqlparser/sqlflow_public/doc/basic-concepts/dataflow-column-used-in-aggregate-function.md

 ### 1.2 No dataflow

-You can use an option to decide not to generate a dataflow between empId and COUNT() if prefered.
+You can use an option to decide not to generate a dataflow between empId and COUNT() if preferred.

 Please note that, no matter  a direct dataflow is generated between the empId and COUNT() or not.
 The following indirect dataflow will always be created.